Short n' Sweet: Singles and music videos

 In early April, Carpenter began to tease a single via billboards, and revealed that she would be releasing "a little song" before her performance at Coachella.
 On April 11, 2024, Carpenter released the single "Espresso", which became the lead single for the album.
 The song found commercial success, peaking at number three on the US Billboard Hot 100 and number one in various countries.
 Carpenter has performed the song at several events including Coachella and Saturday Night Live.
 A music video directed by Dave Meyers was also released.

 "Please Please Please" was released as the second single from the album on June 6, 2024, along with a music video that the singer teased via social media.
 Directed by Bardia Zeinali, the video served as a sequel to "Espresso" and featured Barry Keoghan.
 The song peaked at the top of the Hot 100, earning Carpenter her first number-one single on the chart.

 A third single, "Taste", was released alongside the album on August 23, 2024.
 Directed by Dave Meyers, the music video features American actress Jenna Ortega.
 The song debuted at number two on the Hot 100, joined by "Please Please Please" at number three and "Espresso" at number four, which in turn made Carpenter the first act since The Beatles to chart their first three top five hits in the region during the same week.
 On October 8, 2024, "Bed Chem" was sent to contemporary hit radio as the album's fourth single.
-"Juno" was released to radio in New Zealand in December 2024 as the album's fifth single.

 On February 14, 2025, to coincide with the release of the deluxe edition of Short n' Sweet, a music video for the duet version of "Please Please Please" with Dolly Parton was released, co-directed by Carpenter alongside Sean Price Williams.
 "Busy Woman" was released to Italian radio on March 7, 2025.

 Tour

 On June 20, 2024, Carpenter announced the Short n' Sweet Tour and its 33 concert dates throughout North America.
 The North American leg began on September 23, 2024, in Columbus, Ohio, and ended on November 18 in Inglewood, California.
 The tour visited Western European countries in early 2025, with 20 concerts planned.
-It will then return to North America in late 2025 for an additional 17 concerts.
+It then returned to North America in late 2025 for an additional 17 concerts.